-Aug 14.
-Elevation is Normal (stable), water temperature 90°F and clear.
+Sep 27.
+Elevation is Normal (stable), water temperature 80°F and clear.

-Bass, Largemouth Fair on bill baits, lipless baits, minnows, plastic baits, spinnerbaits, topwater lures, worms around brush structure, coves, points, shallows, shorelines, weed beds.
+Bass, Largemouth Fair on lipless baits, plastic baits, small lures, spinnerbaits, topwater lures around brush structure, coves, creek channels, weed beds.

 Report submitted by Dylan Langford (Game Warden Muskogee County)